DSIA

 Feedback (Information Overload: Signature)

-The undesirable human performance or behavioral response as a consequence of an information overload event.
+The undesirable human performance or behavioral response that’s generated as a consequence of an information overload event.
 See also information overload.

 Filter Failure (Information Overload: Signature)